badihaki/unity-action-cards/README.md

 # Card Action Game Readme

+### 11-9 - NPC Rewrite
+Guess who has to rewrite how NPCs work!?
+That's right!!
+Right now, NPCs are having issues with 2 key components: CharacterController and NavAgent.
+The idea is to abandon NavAgents in favor of an NPC-Nav-Node system.
+Navigation will comprise of two main components: NPCNavigator and NavigationNode
+- NPCNavigator will store which NavgiationNode the NPC is trying to get to, the current target, and information related to that.
+We get rid of everything NavAgent/NavMesh
+- NavigationNode will be a component that holds information relative to itself and it's neighbors (List of Navigation Nodes)

 ### 10-31 - It's time to redo Spellslinging
 I plan to bring back the spell-slinging state.
 Include a zoom-in and targeting reticle.
 We're doing over-the-shoulder targeting again